Arm Pain Treatment

 There are many factors that can cause pain in the arms, such as traumatic impacts, muscle sprains, or bone fractures that affect the humerus (upper arm bone), radius and ulna bones, elbow, or carpal bones.
-But if you experience persistent arm pain that triggers without any external cause, it is probably due to an nerve problem.
+But if you experience persistent arm pain that triggers without any external cause, it is probably due to a nerve problem.
 One such common problem is Brachalgia, where one of the nerves linked to the arms gets pinched or compressed at the spinal column.

-Hence, when one or more cervical vertebrae get displaced or damaged, they often pinch the cervical nerve roots, causing mild to severe pain radiating along their length. most commonly a cervical disc prolapse is the cause of the nerve being pinched.
+Hence, when one or more cervical vertebrae get displaced or damaged, they often pinch the cervical nerve roots, causing mild to severe pain radiating along their length.
+Most commonly, a cervical disc prolapse is the cause of the nerve being pinched.
 Since these nerves are connected to various parts of the arms, one experiences highly localized pain bouts in the specific parts that the impinged nerves are linked to.
 This is also known as cervical radiculopathy.

 Osteoarthritis is a type of arthritis where the vertebrae develop bony spurs called osteophytes over their edges.
 Bone spurs are sharp outgrowths that restrict a joint’s movement.
 When a cervical vertebra develops such bone spurs, they poke over the cervical nerve roots and even pinch them.
 Here, arm pain treatment in Dubai starts with treating osteoarthritis symptoms.

 If the disc prolapse gradually resolves by itself, no arm pain treatment is needed as the impinged nerves are relieved.
-However, if the pain persists for several weeks (ideally more than two weeks), the doctor may recommend undergoing investigative tests such as x-rays, CT scans, MRI scans, etc., to diagnose the severity of the condition.
+However, if the pain persists for several weeks (ideally more than two weeks), the doctor may recommend undergoing investigative tests such as X-rays, CT scans, MRI scans, etc., to diagnose the severity of the condition.
 After a thorough visual diagnosis, the doctor may recommend one of the following treatments.

-Since the condition can resolve without treatment in most cases, the initial step in brachalgia treatment is therapy and observation. many patients find significant relief from arm pain and other symptoms by avoiding certain activities that involve excessive neck extension, above shoulder work, and lifting heavy objects in the initial stages of the condition.
+Since the condition can resolve without treatment in most cases, the initial step in Brachalgia treatment is therapy and observation.
+Many patients find significant relief from arm pain and other symptoms by avoiding certain activities that involve excessive neck extension, above-shoulder work, and lifting heavy objects in the initial stages of the condition.

-The doctor may prescribe a course of analgesics and antiinflammatory drugs to manage moderate but persistent pain. mild doses of antidepressants and anticonvulsants can also offer relief from chronic pain and reduce dependency on analgesics.
+The doctor may prescribe a course of analgesics and anti-inflammatory drugs to manage moderate but persistent pain.
+Mild doses of antidepressants and anticonvulsants can also offer relief from chronic pain and reduce dependency on analgesics.